jamesdgalbraith/HT_Workflow/README.md

 # HT Workflow
 Scripts used in the discovery, curation and analysis of horizonally transferred repeats in _Aipysurus laevis_

-## Identification of repetitive sequences in _Aipysurus laevis_ (NovelLINEIdendification)
+## Identification of repetitive sequences in _Aipysurus laevis_
-Repetitive sequences identified and classified using CARP (Zeng et al. 2018) and RepeatModeler (Smit and Hubley)
+Repetitive sequences identified and classified using CARP (Zeng et al. 2018)

-LINE_Finder.R - used to identify potential LINEs from Unclassified and Unknown repetitive sequences CARP and RepeatModeler based on protein domain presence
+transposon_finder.R - used to identify potential TEs from repetitive sequences identified by CARP based on protein domain presence

+rpstblastn.sh - a shell script used to improve search speed for protein domains

+solo_curator.R - used to curate potential transposons identified by transposon_finder.R

 ## Presence/absence of highly similar LINEs in closely related species
 Command line BLASTN+ (megablast) other snake genomes for HTT LINEs.
 Also used to identify to HTT LINEs in _Aipysurus laevis_ transcriptome

 ## Presence/absence and curation of similar LINEs other highly divergent taxa

-LINESearcher.R - used to identify species containing repeats similar to the HTT LINES
+repeatblaster.R - used to identify species containing repeats similar to the HTT LINES

 extendAlign.R and variants - used to construct alignments of similar sequences found in each species.
 Alignments manually edited and consensus made in Geneious